 - Ensure records from each field trip are maintained for one year beyond the year in which the field trip occurs.

 Students should provide their own transportation to and from field trip sites whenever possible.
-If carpools are organized, all drivers must be university employees or identified university volunteers and must be authorized to drive a vehicle on university business.
+If carpools are organized, all drivers must be university employees or appointed university volunteers through the Center for Human Resources and must be authorized to drive a vehicle on university business.
 Personal vehicle liability insurance is primary in the event of a vehicle accident.